e2b-dev/awesome-ai-agents/README.md

 <details>

+### Description
-- MiniAGI is a minimal general-purpose autonomous agent based on GPT-3.5 / GPT-4.
-Can analyze stock prices, perform network security tests, create art, and order pizza
+- MiniAGI is a minimal general-purpose autonomous agent based on GPT-3.5 / GPT-4
+- Can analyze stock prices, perform network security tests, create art, and order pizza
 - MiniAGI is a simple autonomous agent compatible with GPT-3.5-Turbo and GPT-4.
-It combines a robust prompt with a minimal set of tools, chain-of-thoughts, and short-term memory with summarization.
-It is also capable of inner monologue and self-criticism.
+It combines a robust prompt with a minimal set of tools, chain-of-thoughts, and short-term memory with summarization
+- It is also capable of inner monologue and self-criticism
 </details>